emqx/blog/en/202003/emqx-rule-engine-series-14-bridge-messages-to-pulsar.md

 ### Test with Websocket tools in Dashboard

-Switch to the **Tools ->  Websocket** page, use any information client to connect to EMQ X. After the connection is successful, send the following information in the **Message**  card:
+Switch to the **Tools ->  Websocket** page, use any information client to connect to EMQX.
+After the connection is successful, send the following information in the **Message**  card:

 - Topic: cmd/state/NXP-058659730253-963945118132721-22